EranOfek/AstroPack/matlab/doc/autogen/package_functions_md/imProc.astrometry.md

 ### imProc.astrometry.astrometryCore

 A core function for astrometry.
 Match pattern and fit transformation.
+The function is designed to solve the astrometry of an image in a single shoot (no partitioning).
+A new copy of the catalog is always created.

     A core function for astrometry.
 Match pattern and fit transformation.
+    The function is designed to solve the astrometry of an image in
+    a single shoot (no partitioning).
+    A new copy of the catalog is always created.
     Input  : - An AstroImage with populated CatData or an AstroCatalog object,
     with sources X, Y positions.
     This can be a multiple element object.
 In this case, the